-Tree planting for longevity
+Tree and shrub planting

 Author: Alyssa Zearley

 Tree planting starts with choosing the right tree for your site.
 Refer to our tree selection page for guidance.
+This guide covers tree and shrub watering, planting, and protection from deer.

-Tree planting
+Tree and shrub planting

-4. Spread out the roots so their tips are oriented opposite the trunk.
-Fill in with the native soil, placing chunks grass-side down and gently packing the soil to remove air gaps.
-Don’t mix in compost or organic amendments into the soil.
+6. Don’t mix in compost or organic amendments into the soil!
 This does not typically increase tree growth, and sometimes reduces it.
 Incorporating organic matter (like through Virginia Tech’s Soil Profile Rebuilding technique) may help very damaged soils that struggle to support plant growth, but in most cases native soil is the best backfill.

-6. Staking small container trees is not usually necessary.
+8. Staking small container trees is not usually necessary.
 If tree tips over, stake following the diagram below.

-Protecting young trees: cages
+Protecting young trees and shrubs: cages

 Young trees must be protected while they get established.
 Tree tubes are appropriate for natural settings, but for yards a cage will result in a stronger tree.
 A 4’ tall cage will prevent most browse, and a 5’ cage will prevent all browse (but this fence height can be harder to find).
 Cages should be at least 3-4’ wide (deer will nibble at all foliage outside of the cage- a 1’ wide cage means a 1’ wide tree).
 Trees should be caged until they are 12’ tall and all limbs 4’ or lower have been removed.
 When the tree is this size, protect the trunk from deer rub with hardware cloth or a plastic mesh tree guard fitted loosely around the trunk until it grows to be 4 inches across.
-If the tree is in a natural/unmown area or has known rabbit and vole pressure, consider adding hardware fabric for extra protection.
+If the tree is in a natural/unmown area or has known rabbit and vole pressure, consider adding hardware cloth for extra protection.

 Supplies needed: